I am a woman, phenomenally, phenomenal woman, that’s me. ~Maya Angelou

 Leading on from this, the contemporary fight for liberation by Iranian women is so inspiring.
 These women are striving to wear the hijab on their own accord.
 Under such a regime and still these women and supporters stand as a voice against oppression, a voice for the next generation, a voice of freedom.
 It’s a beautiful legacy that we should all support.

-Black women, White women, Asian Women, Trans women, Muslim women, Latina women, disabled women, single mothers, women who are part of the LGBTQ+ community, plus-sized women—society may try to condemn us.
+Black women, Mixed race women, Asian Women, Trans women, Muslim women, Latina women, disabled women, single mothers, women who are part of the LGBTQ+ community, plus-sized women—society may try to condemn us.
 But we are phenomenal.

 We are women.